-Nurse puts a band aid on a girl after getting her covid vaccine
+Nurse puts a band aid on a girl after COVID-19 vaccine

-COVID-19 is an infectious disease caused by a new type of coronavirus (SARS-CoV-2), which emerged in 2019.
+COVID-19 is an infectious disease caused by a type of coronavirus (SARS-CoV-2), which emerged in 2019.

 COVID-19 spreads from an infected person’s mouth or nose through coughing, sneezing, speaking, singing or breathing, or by touching contaminated surfaces.